 Once there has been a change to your credit information, like you paying off debt and closing an account, your score will take a month or two to update.
 Keep this in mind when you are thinking of closing an account.

 While not closing your accounts after you've paid off debt is one way to stop your score from dropping, it is not the only way.
-There are a variety of ways to not only prevent your credit score from dropping but instead actually increasing them at the same time!
+There are a variety of ways to not only prevent your credit score from dropping but instead actually increase it at the same time!
 Let’s look at two of the best ways; budgeting and automatic payments.

 Going back to what impacts your credit score the most, your payment history has the heaviest weight on your score.
 As such, improving this can help to boost your score the most.
 Making payments month in and month out is the best way to do this.